-This is the one-holiday title that promises a lot – the native wildlife of Alaska, i.e. Bears, Eagles & Whales, plus Glaciers.
+This is one-holiday title that promises a lot – the native wildlife of Alaska, i.e. Bears, Eagles & Whales, plus Glaciers.
 But this trip delivered so much more!
 Based in Juneau, the aim was to find the Coastal Brown Bears in a specific wilderness area, & to track down the hump-backed whales migrating south before Winter.
 We also knew that there would be Bald Eagles almost everywhere, & we hoped that we might get sightings of resident or transient pods of orca.
 But the wildlife of Alaska is much more abundant.

-, well it was for an aviation enthusiast like me, a DHC-2 Beaver, a piece of Canadian aviation heritage, designed in the late 1940s & built to do the bush-flying job.
+For the first day, the focus was upon the Coastal Brown Bears.
+NaturesLens chartered a floatplane to take us from Juneau to Admiralty Island.
+The flight itself was a buzz, well it was for an aviation enthusiast like me, a DHC-2 Beaver, a piece of Canadian aviation heritage, designed in the late 1940s & built to do the bush-flying job.
 Not a lot of refinement but rock-solid.

 A short 30-minute flight saw us wading ashore at Admiralty Island.
 This a designated wilderness area & it was what it said on the tin.
 No facilities other than a choice of rocks to sit on & a bear-proof container for our food.